 - Provides opportunities for inter-generational and cross-cultural connections

 Has your city, town, or community incorporated provisions to implement a community garden where you live?
 If not, check out the “Town of Warrensburg Comprehensive Plan and Waterfront Revitalization Strategy” draft plan.
 Specifically, scroll to section E.3. on pages 30 & 31 to see the wording used.
 Work with your local planning board to implement a community garden plan!

 Are you interested in organizing a community garden?

 Try these links to help you get started:

-Many thanks to Adirondack Harvest board member and vice-chair Teresa Whalen for her invaluable contributions to this page.
+Many thanks to Adirondack Harvest board member and president Teresa Whalen for her invaluable contributions to this page.